OpenSimulationInterface/osi-sensor-model-packaging/README.md

     The indices MUST start at 1 and MUST be consecutive.
 If only one sensor data output is needed the prefix MUST be just `OSMPSensorDataOut`.

--   Each sensor data output MUST be define as a notional discrete binary output variable, as specified above, with `causality="output"` and `variability="discrete"`.
+-   Each sensor data output MUST be defined as a notional discrete binary output variable, as specified above, with `causality="output"` and `variability="discrete"`.